 The Durometer rating that a roller hockey player uses will depend on whether the hockey is being played indoors or outdoors.
 If it is indoor hockey, the Durometer will range from 72A to 74A for maximum grip and maneuverability.
 If it is outdoor hockey, perhaps street hockey, the Durometer rating will need to be higher to compensate for the surface it will be used on.

 Wheel shape may not seem like an important element of your wheel selection, but do not be fooled.
 If you're sitting there saying to yourself, "Aren't all skate wheels round?" you are correct, but it is the profile shape of that wheel that makes the difference.
-To help you understand the profile shape differences, please review the following image:
+To help you understand the profile shape differences, please review the image to the right.

 Beginning from the left, you will notice that aggressive skate wheels will have a flat profile, looking very much like a rounded rectangle.
 The purpose of this design is to provide an aggressive skater with a larger landing surface when performing jumps and tricks.